- I have taken a specific course, but I am unsure if it meets a specific prerequisite. What should I do?

 Scan in all the forms together and attach as a single PDF.
 Observation Hours should be attached in the documents section of the WSU OT program section of the application.
 You can attach them in the general section but all programs you apply to will be able to see the observation hours.
 It is suggested to upload them in the WSU Documents section.

 - I have AP/CLEP credits for some of the prerequisites, how do I submit them?

-  Original AP/CLEP scores need to be attached to the supplemental Graduate School application in the AP/CLEP score area.
+Original AP/CLEP scores need to be attached to the supplemental Graduate School application in the Test Scores area (Additional Documents).

 - Do I need to complete the optional Supplemental Essay in the OTCAS application?

 This essay is optional for applicants with a cumulative GPA under 3.31, more information on this essay can be found in the admission requirements information.